Toldot Yaakov Yosef

 Toldot Yaakov Yosef (תולדות יעקב יוסף; lit.
 'The History of Jacob Joseph') is a book written by Rabbi Jacob Joseph Katz of Polonne, a prominent disciple of the Baal Shem Tov.
 It was first published in 1780 in order to strengthen and spread the teachings of Hasidic philosophy.

 History

 The book, first published in 1780, was the first Hasidic book to appear in print, and is one of four books written by Katz.
 His books are considered unique in Hasidic literature, as he was one of a select few to hear the teachings of the Baal Shem Tov firsthand.

 It was enthusiastically received within Hasidic circles, but was boycotted in non-Hasidic circles, and many prominent anti-Hasidic rabbis held public burnings of the book in the towns of Brody by Yechezkel Landau and Vilna.

 Contents

 Toldot Yaakov Yosef is edited similarly to a commentary on the parshahs, and includes discussions of Halakha, although not exclusively Hasidic thought.
-The book also has a lot of content concerning the teachings of the Baal Shem Tov, contains more than 280 quotations from him, each preceded by the words "I heard form my teacher."
+The book also has a lot of content concerning the teachings of the Baal Shem Tov, containing more than 280 quotations from him, each preceded by the words "I heard form my teacher."